sybenx/aarwares-site/bartender/rules.md

 **_notice! some decks have multiple Heart Aces, make sure you only have one per deck before playing_**

-Game can be played with a normal deck of playing cards or special Bartender cards (1 deck for 2 players, 2 decks for 3-4 players).
+Game can be played with a normal deck of playing cards or special Bartender cards (1 deck for 2 players, make sure you have at least 20 diamonds (coins) for 3-4 players).

 ## _To Play_

-Separate coins (diamonds) from deck, shuffle each deck.
-Place draw piles face down on the opposite end of the market square (the center playing area).
+Separate coins (diamonds) from deck, shuffle the main deck and the coins deck.
+Place the two draw piles face down on the opposite end of the market square (the center playing area).

 Deal 7 cards to each player.
 Players immediately play bartender (KQJ) and customer (heart) cards on their bar (space in front of each player).
-Anytime these cards are drawn they are played immediately, pairing bartenders with customers.
+Anytime these cards are drawn they are played immediately.
+Bartenders are paired with customers.
 (Numbers on customers are not used (except the Ace which is needed to win), and suits on face cards are not used.)

 ![Market Square](https://github.com/sybenx/aarwares-site/assets/2048087/e914cea5-2841-4736-9540-40b6c52f1838)